• Skip to primary navigation

 While large cinnamon rolls are a pretty simple, no-fail recipe they do take time to make.
 So plan accordingly.
 What makes them extra soft and fluffy is allowing them time to rise.

-2. When it is finished rising, turn the dough out onto a floured surface and roll it into a rectangle about ½ inch thick.
+2. Heat milk and butter together just until butter is melting.
+You do not want the milk too hot or it will kill the yeast. , turn the dough out onto a floured surface and roll it into a rectangle about ½ inch thick.
 Pour the melted butter over the top.

-1. Sprinkle the cinnamon sugar mixture evenly on the surface of the dough.
+2. Spread the melted butter and cinnamon + brown sugar mixture on the dough.

 TOP TIP: We highly recommend using our cream cheese frosting but if you prefer more of a glaze, just omit the cream cheese from our frosting recipe.